superduper-io/superduper/docs/usage/encoders.md

 SuperDuperDB supports insertion of any standard datatypes supported by the underlying database.
 However, in many AI use-cases, these data-types are not sufficient for the intended data.
-A typical example is computer-vision use-cases, utilizing `.jpg` or `.png` images, for which MongoDB, for example, does not provide native support.
+A typical example is computer-vision use-cases, utilizing `.jpg` or `.png` images, for which datastores do not typically not provide native support.

 In order to use such complex data, SuperDuperDB provides the `Encoder` abstraction.
 Users may create their own encoders with SuperDuperDB using this abstraction directly,